stormpath/stormpath.js/README.md

     if(err){
       // credentials are invalid, show err.message to the user }else{
-      // login was successful, send the user to the redirectUri window.location.replace(result.redirectUri);
+      // login was successful, send the user to the redirectUrl window.location.replace(result.redirectUrl);
     }
   }
 );